agustin-recoba/PyDistSim/docs/reference/networkmixin.rst

    #.
 The amount of delay that the messages will have when being sent.
    #.
 The frequency at which the messages will be lost.

-To apply these properties to a network, simply set :attr:`NetworkMixin.communication_properties` to an instance of :class:`CommunicationPropertiesModel`.
+To apply these properties to a network, simply set :attr:`NetworkMixin.behavioral_properties` to an instance of :class:`NetworkBehaviorModel`.

 Some predefined models are available in the :class:`ExampleProperties` class: